Prabhat2912/contest-tracker/SETUP.md

    - Check if GitHub Actions are enabled in your repo settings

 3. **API Timeout**
-   - Vercel free tier has function timeout limits
+   - Netlify has function timeout limits for the free tier
    - Large contest updates might take time - this is normal

 ## 🎯 Expected Results